 The S&P 500 is a stock market index based on the market capitalizations of 500 large companies having common stock listed on the NYSE or NASDAQ.
 The S&P 500 Dividend Aristocrats Index measures the performance of S&P 500 companies that have increased dividends every year for the last 25 consecutive years.
 The index treats each constituent as a distinct investment opportunity without regard to its size by equally weighting each company.
 The S&P High Yield Dividend Aristocrats Index is comprised of the 50 highest dividend yielding constituents of the stocks of the S&P Composite 1500 Index that have increased dividends every year for at least 25 consecutive years.
 These stocks have both capital growth and dividend income characteristics, as opposed to stocks that are pure yield, or pure capital oriented.

 Index returns are for illustrative purposes only and do not represent actual fund performance.
 Index performance returns do not reflect any management fees, transaction costs or expenses.
 Indices are unmanaged and one cannot invest directly in an index.
 Past performance does not guarantee future results.

 The price-earnings ratio (P/E Ratio) is the ratio for valuing a company that measures its current share price relative to its per-share earnings.

 This website provides links to third party websites.
 Community Capital Management is not responsible for the content or condition of third party websites.
 Community Capital Management does not endorse the views, products, or services of third party websites.
-Information on funds other than the CRA Qualified Investment Fund or the CCM Alternative Income Fund is provided strictly for illustrative purposes and should not be deemed an offer to sell or a solicitation of an offer to buy shares of any funds other than the CRA Qualified Investment Fund or the CCM Alternative Income Fund.
+Information on funds other than the CCM Community Impact Bond Fund or the CCM Alternative Income Fund is provided strictly for illustrative purposes and should not be deemed an offer to sell or a solicitation of an offer to buy shares of any funds other than the CCM Community Impact Bond Fund or the CCM Alternative Income Fund.